Daily GFW Intelligence Briefing: 500+ Reports Synthesized | Verified April 2026

 The "Triad" Strategy

 The GFW uses behavioral heuristics to identify and block specific protocols.
 Relying on two VPNs that use the same underlying tech isn't redundancy—it's correlated failure.
-The total collapse of NordVPN, ExpressVPN, and Surfshark proves this.
+The total collapse of NordVPN and ProtonVPN proves this.
 Our community consensus recommends a "Triad" of unconnected technologies:

 1. Proprietary Obfuscation